Sales Training: How to Win your Price Increase with Confidence

 Be confident as you return the conversation back to your imminent and unstoppable price increase.
 Examine the examples below in the “Toughest Common Buyer Objections and Responses” section on how to achieve this.

-Validate Your Customer
+Sales Training to Validate Your Customer

 In the hot pursuit of a price increase, too many trained sales professionals forget about how their approach impacts the customer’s emotions, pride, self-esteem, self-image and status.
 Let’s say you enjoy the enviable position of being able to force a price increase on your customer.
 If the customer feels like you took advantage of them, they will seek retribution when the tables turn.
 The customer will also seek to reclaim their dignity throughout the course of your contract.
 This usually results in your margins taking a hit, as the customer sticks to the letter of your contract, but not the intent.